 Over half of women who menstruate experience period pain (dysmenorrhea) for one to two days every month.
-Even though period pain can mean headaches or general discomfort, the pain is typically caused by menstrual cramps.
+And even though period pain can mean headaches or general discomfort, the pain is typically caused by menstrual cramps.

-Menstrual cramps occur when your uterus contracts to shed the uterine lining.
+Menstrual cramps happen when your uterus contracts to shed its lining, also known as the uterine lining.
 This can cause pain in your stomach, lower back, groin or upper thighs.
 Previously, we talked about when it makes sense to see a doctor for menstrual cramps.
-Here, we talk about what might be causing your period pain and provide 13 home remedies you can try to stop it.
+Here, we’ll talk about what might be causing your period pain and offer 13 home remedies you can try to improve it.

 What causes period pain?

 There can be many reasons for period pain, and if you experience chronic painful periods, it’s only natural to wonder why.
 Maybe you’re the only woman in your family who gets severe cramps.
 Maybe your painful periods didn’t start until your 20s.
 Whatever your situation, a doctor can help you understand why you get painful cramps every month.
 Some of the most common causes of painful periods are:

 Also known as premenstrual syndrome, PMS affects 90% of menstruating women.
 PMS starts a few days before your period begins and continues into the first day or two of menstruation.
 Doctors think PMS is caused by estrogen and progesterone levels dipping before the beginning of each period.
 PMS has many symptoms, including fatigue, irritability and menstrual cramps.

 Premenstrual dysphoric disorder is a more severe form of PMS that affects about 5% of menstruating women.
 Doctors aren’t sure what causes PMDD, but women with high levels of stress, depression or a family history of depression are more likely to experience it.
 Symptoms of PMDD are similar to PMS, but more intense, including more painful cramps.